apdavison/fairgraph/README.md

 client = KGClient(host=host_serving_v5_metadata, openminds_version="v5")
 ```

 Omitting `openminds_version` keeps the v4 behaviour.

+> [!IMPORTANT]
-Note that the migration of the KG to
+> **openMINDS v5 support is experimental.** The migration of the KG to openMINDS v5 is still in
-openMINDS v5 is still in progress: the production and pre-production deployments serve v4.
+> progress, and the production and pre-production deployments serve v4, so the v5 classes have
+> not yet been exercised against a fully populated Knowledge Graph.
+Until that changes, v5
+> support may be altered in backwards-incompatible ways in any release, without the deprecation
+> period that applies to the rest of the API. openMINDS v4 support is unaffected and remains the
+> default.
+Reports of problems with v5 are very welcome.

 ## Basic setup